NickStallman/home-assistant-repo/winet-extractor/README.md

 ## Analytics

 Some anonymous analytics are collected to survey the use of this addon to see what Sungrow hardware it is working with and if any errors arise (e.g. for newer firmware versions).
 These analytics can be disabled on the Configuration tab of the addon.

+No personal information is collected, only various error states and Sungrow model names.

 ## Feedback